Every AFOQT Subtest Strategy You Need to Know

 Aircraft Systems

 Know basic propulsion types (propeller vs. jet), fuel systems, landing gear configurations, and instrument panels.
-Study common aircraft types and their characteristics.
+Study common aircraft types.

 Flight Operations

-Understand airport operations, runway numbering (based on magnetic heading), traffic patterns, and basic weather effects on flight.
+Understand airport operations, runway numbering (based on magnetic heading), traffic patterns, and weather effects on flight.

 Part 4: Personality and Judgment Subtests